HIV is a virus that weakens the immune system. There are two main types of this virus: HIV-1 and HIV-2.

 HIV-2 is resistant to certain drugs that can treat HIV-1.
 These include:

 Though a doctor may prescribe different drug combinations, they still monitor a person’s progress in the same way.
 This includes checking their viral load and looking for other clinical improvements.
 Doctors also check CD4 cell counts, which is a way of determining how healthy the immune system is.

 Left untreated, both HIV-1 and HIV-2 can weaken a person’s immune system, leaving them more vulnerable to other infections and diseases.
 However, HIV-2 tends to develop more slowly than HIV-1.

 According to one

 Though there is currently no cure for either type of HIV, the development of effective treatments now means that people with HIV can live long, healthy lives.

-HIV-1 and HIV-2 are the two main types of the HIV virus.
+HIV-1 and HIV-2 are the two most common subtypes of this virus.
 Most people living with HIV have HIV-1.

-Both types of HIV weaken the immune system, but HIV-2 tends develop more slowly and is less easy for people to transmit than HIV-1.
+While both types of HIV weaken the immune system, HIV-2 tends to develop more slowly and has a lower rate of transmission than HIV-1.

-Genetic differences between the two viruses means that there are some differences in how healthcare providers diagnose and treat HIV-1 and HIV-2.
+Genetic differences between the two viruses mean that there are some differences in how doctors diagnose and treat HIV-1 and HIV-2.